reinhart1010/nix/docs/en/linux/cfdisk.md

 ---
 # cfdisk

-A program for managing partition tables and partitions on a hard disk using a curses UI.
+Manage partition tables and partitions on a hard disk using a curses UI.
 More information: <https://manned.org/cfdisk>.

 - Start the partition manipulator with a specific device: